Loch Rimsdale: Rimsdale

 Rimsdale also has plenty of evidence of abandoned buildings, some roofed others unroofed although is a much smaller archaeological site than that of Truderscaig.

 Bad an Leathaid

-It's a scheduled monument and a deserted township that consists of 3 visible linked enclosures that comprise most of the buildings in the area, it total there are 5 buildings remaining.
+It is a scheduled monument and a deserted township that consists of three visible linked enclosures that comprise most of the buildings in the area, in total there are five buildings remaining.

 Mining

 There are several small mineshafts around Loch Rimsdale.